Lunigorn/skin.estuary.mobile/README.md

 **Changelog**
 - v0.1.0 — Initial mobile release
 	- Increased button and control sizes for touch devices.
-	- Enlarged video progress bar for easier finger scrubbing.
+	- Enlarged video progress bar.
 	- Added +10s and -10s on-screen seek buttons for video playback.
+	- Increased height of context menus buttons.

 **Contributing**
 - Issues and pull requests are welcome.
 For larger UI changes, open an issue first to discuss intended behaviour and testing on devices.